Tiimber/terminal-notification/README.md

 It's possible to add your own sounds to this setup, follow [this guide] (resources/sounds/mac/README.md) to add your own.

-**Note!** - If you are using Growl for Mac, there are not yet any support for playing sounds.
+**Note!** - If you are using Growl for Mac, the sounds will be played with afplay, which is bundled with Mac OS X 10.5+.
+The sounds bundled with this project should work.
+They are not entered with the short names mentioned above, but with the relative or full path to the file.

 **Linux**